 Second Friday of the month at 6:00 p.m.

 Kabbalat Shabbat services are led by Rabbi Greg Wolfe.
 We welcome the harmony, beauty and peace of Shabbat with an uplifting, joyful blend of engaging prayers.
 Traditional liturgy is woven together with newer melodies to enliven our Shabbat experience.
 All Hebrew is transliterated so that everyone can follow along and participate in the prayers.
+We often have guest speakers on themes of social justice.
 Shabbat seekers of all ages are welcome to attend: children, students, families, elders and anyone interested in a musical and spiritual evening.

 Third Friday of the month at 7:00 p.m.